apollographql/apollo-server/docs/source/features/caching.md

 You can define cache hints *statically* in your schema and *dynamically* in your resolvers.

+> **Important note on compatibility:** Setting cache hints is currently incompatible with the `graphql-tools` implementation of schema stitching, because cache hints are not appropriately communicated from one service to the other.

 ### Adding cache hints statically in your schema

 The easiest way to add cache hints is directly in your schema using the `@cacheControl` directive.
 Apollo Server automatically adds the definition of the `@cacheControl` directive to your schema when you create a new `ApolloServer` object with `typeDefs` and `resolvers`.
 Hints look like this: